 This assures people their form has gone through.
 For help with this step, check out our documentation on how to set up form notifications in WordPress.

 WPForms also lets you notify others when a form is submitted on your site.
 For help doing this, check out our step-by-step tutorial on how to send multiple form notifications in WordPress.

-Lastly, if you want to keep the branding of your emails consistent for your business, you can check out this guide on adding a custom header to your email template.
+Lastly, if you want to keep the branding of your emails consistent for your small business, you can check out this guide on adding a custom header to your email template.